SixArm/topics/topics/project-management-primer-introduction/index.md

 All the topics here are chosen because they have come up in real-world projects, with real-world stakeholders who want to learn about the topic.

-If you have suggestions for more topics, the please let me know.
+If you have suggestions for more topics, then please let me know.

 Some of the topics are related, so they are grouped into sections.
 For example, see the topic about change management: in the table of contents, it's listed as the first topic in a section that contains various kinds of change management techniques.
 The section grouping is intended to help readers get up to speed faster.
 If you have suggestions for new groups, or topics that should be in existing groups, then please let me know.